themeselection/bootstrap-cheatsheet/README.md

-# Bootstrap 5 CheatSheet By ThemeSelection!
+# Bootstrap 5 CheatSheet By ThemeSelection! 🚀
 [![Bootstrap 5 CheatSheet](http://bootstrap-cheatsheet.themeselection.com/assets/images/og-preview-image.jpg)](https://bootstrap-cheatsheet.themeselection.com/)

 ## What is Bootstrap 5 CheatSheet?

-It is an interactive list of Bootstrap 5 **classes**, **variables** and **mixins**.
-It helps your easily find the differences between Bootstrap 4 and Bootstrap 5.
-The only **[Bootstrap 5 CheatSheet](https://bootstrap-cheatsheet.themeselection.com)** you will ever need whether you are upgrading your Bootstrap 4 project or starting a new Bootstrap 5 project.
+It is an interactive list of Bootstrap 5 **classes**, **variables** and **mixins**.🎁 It helps your easily find the differences between Bootstrap 4 and Bootstrap 5.🎊 The only **[Bootstrap 5 CheatSheet](https://bootstrap-cheatsheet.themeselection.com)** you will ever need whether you are upgrading your Bootstrap 4 project or starting a new Bootstrap 5 project.

 [Bootstrap 5 CheatSheet](https://bootstrap-cheatsheet.themeselection.com) is aimed towards a large community of bootstrap users who find it difficult to search for bootstrap classes, variables, and mixins.

-## Key Features
+## Key Features 🛠

  - Search for your class, variable, or mixin
  - Highlight Difference Between Bootstrap 4 & 5 Classes